lightning/bolts/02-peer-protocol.md

 here encourages a single persistent write to disk for each `commitment_signed` sent or received.

-A re-transmittal of `revoke_and_ack` should never be asked for, after a `closing_signed` has been received; since that would imply a shutdown has been completed — which can only occur after the `revoke_and_ack` has been received by the remote node.
+A re-transmittal of `revoke_and_ack` should never be asked for after a `closing_signed` has been received, since that would imply a shutdown has been completed — which can only occur after the `revoke_and_ack` has been received by the remote node.